Default Ambiguity: Finding the Best Solution to the Clearing Problem: Finding the ``best'' solution

-For a simpler presentation, we add a specific \textit{source node} $s$ to our constructions, which is the source of all such incoming debts/CDSs, and a specific \textit{sink node} $t$, which is the recipient of all such outgoing debts/CDSs.
-The source node $s$ has $e_{s}= \infty$, so these incoming debts are always paid (depending on the reference entity, of course, in case of a CDS).
+Finally, when adding incoming or outgoing contracts to a bank $v$ in our constructions, our main goal is often to establish a certain behavior for $v$, and thus it is unimportant where these contracts come from or go to.
+Hence for simplicity, we add a specific \textit{source node} $s$ to our constructions with $e_{s}= \infty$ which is the source of all such incoming contracts, and a specific \textit{sink node} $t$ which is the recipient of all such outgoing contracts.